sictweb/web700/notes/week09.md

         };

         res.render('viewData', {
-            data: someData
+            data: someData,
+            layout: false // do not use the default Layout (main.hbs) });

     });

-    });
     ```

     Now, the route no longer returns a string consisting of our HTML + data using res.send(), but instead invokes the [render](http://expressjs.com/en/api.html#res.render) method on the [response](http://expressjs.com/en/api.html#res) object (res).
 We pass the name of our new file without the extension (ie: "viewData" instead of "viewData.hbs"), and "data" object to hold all of our data (someData).

+    **NOTE** Newer versions of Express Handlebars require the layout to be explicitly set to "false" if not using a default layout (see "Layouts / Default Layout" below)

 If you have followed all of the steps above, your server.js should look something like this: